-I have a small collection of pressure cooker recipes on this site, and for a while now I've had the goal of trying more pressure cooker recipes to share here.
+I have a growing collection of pressure cooker recipes on this site, and for a while now I've had the goal of trying more pressure cooker recipes to share here.
 But I have high standards about what makes an appearance on the blog, and the last few pressure cooker recipes I tried were not winners.
 Luckily I persevered with the pressure cooker, and those failures only made me even more excited to be able to share this amazing recipe for Pressure Cooker Low-Carb Flank Steak Tacos with Spicy Mexican Slaw.
 This recipe was a keeper!

 I adapted the beef part of the recipe from one in The Easy Pressure Cooker Cookbook that used flank steak.
 I haven't cooked flank steak too much, and it's not the cheapest cut of beef you could use for tacos, but in this recipe I thought the flank steak was perfect because it shredded apart just the right amount, and the flavor was great too.
 I made the recipe low-carb by using my favorite Mission Brand Low-Carb Tortillas and making sure to choose a salsa without added sugar, but if you don't care about low-carb just use any tortillas you prefer.